Commercial Fisherman: Job Description

 You may need a merchant mariners document, issued by the Coast Guard, to work on certain fish processing vessels.
 Other licensing requirements vary state-by-state.
 Permits issued by state or regional fishing councils are also required.

-It is likely to begin a fishing career as a deckhand before becoming a fisherman.
-After gaining experience, you may become a captain's assistant, also known as first mate, a boatswain who supervises the deckhands, and, eventually, the captain of a vessel.
+You'll likely begin a fishing career as a deckhand before becoming a fisherman.
+After gaining experience, you may become a boatswain who supervises the deckhands, a first mate, and, eventually, the captain of a vessel.

 What Soft Skills Do You Need?

-- Critical Thinking: The ability to weigh the pros and cons of various solutions to problems comes in handy when you must react to deteriorating weather conditions.
+- Critical thinking: The ability to weigh the pros and cons of various solutions comes in handy when you must react to deteriorating weather conditions.